 As the saying goes, there is a thin line between love and hate and equally a thin line between what business owners may consider trade mark or copyright infringement and harmless parody of their brand.

 In the age of Gifs and Memes, we have seen an increase in parodies of popular brands.
 Whilst, a parody of a brand may be viewed as harmless tongue in cheek humour, parodies of brands are increasingly used as a marketing tool for commercial gain.
 As such, brand owners may have valid concerns regarding the effect, a parody may have on its brand.
 Brand owners may be concerned that a parody of its brand may (1) put the brand in a negative light and (2) unfairly takes advantage of the goodwill created in the brand thus creating the illusion in the minds of consumers that the two brands are linked.
-The risk, therefore, being that such parodies may cause brand dilution and blurring amongst consumers and cause harm to the brand’s identity.
+The risk, therefore, is that such parodies may cause brand dilution and blurring amongst consumers and cause harm to the brand’s identity.